 The course, FS 144, consists of classroom lectures, physical fitness training and hands-on skills.
-Students in the academy learn how to cut a fire break, do a progressive hose lay, do a mobile attack with an engine, roll up hose, use torches and deploy emergency fire shelters.
+It is conducted in an academy atmosphere with students wearing uniforms and dividing up into squads with student captains and a student chief.
+Students in the academy learn how to cut a fire break, perform a progressive hose lay and mobile attack with an engine, roll up hose, utilize torches and deploy emergency fire shelters.
 There are time tests for many of the skills and certifications.
-Physical fitness training also includes practice for a physical ability test in which students wear 45 lb vests while walking three miles in 45 minutes or less.
-The students train outside around the college as well as off-campus in rural areas for realistic training exercises in brush areas.
+Physical fitness training also includes practice for a physical ability test in which students wear 45 pound vests while walking three miles in 45 minutes or less.
+The students train outside around the college grounds as well as off-campus in rural areas for realistic exercises in brush areas.

 Typical class meeting schedule: FS 144-360 (5 units)